Shopify VS Big Cartel

 Meanwhile, happy Big Cartel customers appreciate the following:

-- Great alternative to selling on Etsy
+- Big Cartel is a great alternative to selling on Etsy.

 For what it’s worth, on Shopify’s website, you can also find some testimonials from ex-Big Cartel customers who now use Shopify (As you might guess, only reviews praising Shopify as the better service are included).

-Shopify vs. Big Cartel: Final Verdict
+Shopify VS Big Cartel: Final Verdict

 Shopify and Big Cartel are both solid cloud-based shopping cart solutions.
-Since their respective foundings in 2005, each business has acquired hundreds of thousands of satisfied customers.
+Since their foundings in 2005, each business has acquired hundreds of thousands of satisfied customers.
 Nevertheless, when comparing the merits of each service, I think it is safe to say that Shopify is the winner.

 Shopify is a better service when it comes to just about every key factor, from ease of use to web design.
 It offers more themes, more apps, more features, a better admin interface, superior customer support, and more payment options.